 Trevor has been involved with the club for more years than he cares to remember and is the chief marshal and produces the club newsletter.
 He is also a stage commander and takes on most roles found on a stage.

 Jon has been marshalling for more years than he cares to remember and has competed on rallies as both a driver and navigator, and on autotests.
 Jon has the dubious task of arranging for over 50% of the rally marshals at Goodwood Festival of Speed which he controls with Rules 4 & 8, humour and added sarcasm.

 Radio & Timing

 Richard has held just every job on a stage including stage commander, he is well placed to drop into any job and has a very laid back attitude, never flusters.

 Jim has many talents, radio was his predominant role until he joined BMSC, now he commands and all other senior stage roles.

-Radio is a speciality but also Stage Commander roles
+Club secretary Radio is a specialty but also Stage Commander roles

-Lisa is very nearly a radio controller, one last step to take, she is also a stage commander, deputy SC and safety officer.
+Lisa is Buccaneer radio control, she is also a stage commander, deputy SC and safety officer.
 Her stage set up is pretty awesome too.